We are all feeling types

 7. Our type should not be viewed as “This is who I am!”
 Beebe said the hexagrams of the I Ching show that there are types of situations, rather than fixed types of people.
 Therefore our type is more fluid and situational.
 This was in response to my question to him about how the eight trigrams compare to the eight functions.
 In discussing this point with my analyst, who also has expertise in the I Ching, he said that the hexagrams we receive when asking a question would take our type into account.
 By the way, Beebe said he is working on a book about the hexagrams!
 I can’t wait.

 8. Typology has a value for sorting out self-experience.
-Beebe showed us several movie clips from Broadcast News (and ESTJ movie) and The Grifter (an ISFJ movie).
+Beebe showed us several movie clips from Broadcast News (an ESTJ movie) and The Grifter (an ISFJ movie).
 Developing an eye for spotting the type of a movie, and the types of the characters in a movie, is a good practice for helping us sort out our own self-experiences using type.

 If you are interested in learning more about typology, and Beebe’s work in particular, I’ll list some books below: